FOR A SAFER SPACE

 Non-monogamy/Polyamory

-- Engaging in romantic and/or sexual relationships with more than one person, where all parties consent.
+- Engaging in romantic and/or sexual relationships with more than one person, where

 Oppression

-- The use of power and privilege over disadvantaged groups in order to maintain that power and privilege.
-Oppression can be in the form of physical, psychological, social, economic threats or force.
+- The use of power and privilege over disadvantaged groups in order to maintain that

 Personal/Gender Pronouns

 - The pronoun a person chooses to use for themselves.
-Gender pronouns are used to refer to people in sentences and conversations.
-Can include and is not limited to: he/him/his (masculine pronouns) she/her/hers (feminine pronouns) they/them/theirs (neutral pronouns) ze/zir/zirs (neutral pronouns) ze/hir/hirs (neutral pronouns).
+Gender pronouns are used to

 Postnatal health